bradwestness/bradwestness.github.io/_posts/2018-10-29-mondays-with-bernine-no-1-postseason-postmortem.md

 in LA, in which the Brewers offense only came up with 1 run despite the defense keeping the Dodgers off the board for 11 consecutive innings.

-We needed to win that game, which would've put the Brewers up 3-1 on the series with only one road game remaining.
+Brewers needed to win that game, which would've put the them up 3-1 on the series with only one road game remaining.
 As it stood, they came back to Milwaukee trailing 2-3, and needed to win out in order to take the series.
 They were able to force a game seven due to an offensive bust-out in game six after being mostly silent the previous two road games, but came up short in game 7.

-The common theme in my mind of the NLCS games the Brewers lost wasn't Jeffress' struggles or not having enough starters go 7 complete innings, it's that in the 3 of the 4 games we lost, we only scored 1 or 2 runs.
+The common theme in my mind of the NLCS games the Brewers lost wasn't Jeffress' struggles or not having enough starters go 7 complete innings, it's that in the 3 of the 4 games they lost, they only scored 1 or 2 runs.
 You just can't realistically expect to win a championship series with a bunch of 1-0 games.

 ## The Road Ahead